constant-e/CEMCL/src/en/docs/config.md

 Explanations:
 1. `args`: Customized launcher arguments.
 If not blank, it will be the launch arguments, and **CEMCL won't add other arguments**.Type: `string`.
 2. `description`: Description.
 Type: `string`.
-3. `seperated`: Whether to seperate different versions.
+3. `separated`: Whether to separate different versions.
 Type: `bool`.
 4. Others are the same as *config.json (In the launcher's folder)*.